Why an RRFB Crosswalk is Right for Your Community

 The Manual on Uniform Traffic Control Devices (MUTCD) is a guide that plays a vital role in traffic safety by setting national guidelines to improve the safety of all roadway users.
 MUTCD compliance is important when considering solution options — and this includes crosswalk safety measures.

-While RRFB applications are not included in the current edition of the MUTCD, the FHWA has granted interim approval for the optional use of RRFBs.
+RRFB applications are officially included in the 11th edition of the document, which was published in January 2024.
+Previously, the FHWA granted interim approval (IA-21) for the optional use of RRFBs.

 Why an RRFB Might Be the Right Choice for Your Crosswalks